coiled/h2o-benchmarks/README.md

 ## Public data on S3:

 The following [S3 bucket](https://s3.console.aws.amazon.com/s3/buckets/coiled-datasets?region=us-east-2&prefix=h2o-benchmark/) contains the data to perform the h2o benchmark.We provide the single files for every case (num_rows=1e7, 1e8, and 1e9) as well as a folder for each case that contains `num_files=10, 100, 1000` respectively.
+Folders with `_parquet` contain the parquet files.

 **S3 URI:** `s3://coiled-datasets/h2o-benchmark/`